-There are a few instances when decompression of streams will not be accelerated:
+There are a few instances when decompression of streams will not be accelerated.

-- Decompression of JPEG or MPEG1 streams that are not one contigous buffer in memory is not accelerated.
-For example, streams split up using xil_cis_put_bits_ptr might not be accelerated. - If one frame in a stream is not accelerated for some reason (e.g., the decompressor encountered invalid data in the frame), subsequent frames in the stream will not be accelerated. - Acceleration is also disabled if one tries to seek backwards or forwards in a stream. - 3. xil_rescale + xil_threshold + xil_threshold + display molecule is accelerated using the Creator depth-cueing hardware.
-However, some restrictions apply as follows: - The first threshold must have a high value of 255.
+- Decompression of JPEG or MPEG1 streams which are not in one contiguous buffer in memory is not accelerated.
+For example, streams split up using xil_cis_put_bits_ptr might not be accelerated. - If one frame in a stream is not accelerated for some reason (e.g. the decompressor encountered invalid data in the frame), subsequent frames in the stream will not be accelerated.

+Acceleration is also disabled if one tries to seek backwards or forwards in a stream.

+Note 3: xil_rescale + xil_threshold + xil_threshold + display molecule is accelerated using the Creator depth-cueing hardware.
+However, some restrictions apply, as follows:

+- The first threshold must have a high value of 255.
 The low and map values must be equal (any number N between 0 and 255.) - The second threshold must have a low value of 0.
 The high and map values must be equal (any number M between 0 and N). - The parameters for xil_rescale must be chosen such that y values of the line represented must span the range of values between N and M while the x values are within 0 and 255.
-See Figure 7-1. - The images must be 1-banded XIL_BYTE images.
+See FIGURE 7-1. - The images must be 1-banded XIL_BYTE images.

-Figure 7-1 Creator Depth Cueing
+FIGURE 7-1 Creator Depth-cueing